DialogBERT: Discourse-Aware Response Generation via Learning to Recover and Rank Utterances: Approach

 In the training phase, we employ the \emph{learning to rank}~\citep{cao2007listnet} framework.
 Specifically, we view the predicted scores as the extent to which each utterance is ranked in the first place in a context.
-Given these scores, we estimate the ``rank-1''probability for each utterance with softmax: Accordingly, we assign a gold target value to each utterance to indicate the ground truth order.
-Then, the ``rank-1'' probability estimated by the gold target values is given as: where $y_i\in[0,1]$ is the gold score for utterance~$u_i$.
+Given these scores, we estimate the ``rank-1''probability for each utterance with softmax:

+Accordingly, we assign a gold target value to each utterance to indicate the ground truth order.
+Then, the ``rank-1'' probability estimated by the gold target values is given as:

+where $y_i\in[0,1]$ is the gold score for utterance~$u_i$.
 We set $y_i$ = $i/|\mathcal{C}|$ in our implementation.
-Our goal is to minimize the KL divergence between the two distributions: where $\theta$, $\phi$ and $\mathbf{W}$ denote training parameters.
+Our goal is to minimize the KL divergence between the two distributions: